Music

 We believe that sacred music is a valuable resource for spiritual growth and that it should be accessible to everyone.

-Good Shepherd Music School integrates music education into existing church activities like Children’s Chapel and EYC (Episcopal Youth Community), and continuing education for adults.
+Good Shepherd Music School integrates music education into existing church activities like Children’s Chapel and EYC (Episcopal Youth Community Creative Space), and continuing education for adults.
 Choral and instrumental ensembles are open to youth and adults, from beginner to advanced.

 Music Staff